cremecoder/footy-api/README.md

 ## Instructions

-To make use these files locally, you can read below:
+To use these files locally, see below:

 ```
 npm install